plgd-dev/doc/content/en/docs/features/control-plane/entity-tag.md

 4. **Absence of Resources after Device Reboot**: ETAGs for non-existing resources are taken into account when calculating the global ETAG during the `oc_etag_load_and_clear` process.
 This ensures that ETAGs assigned to previous resources are not reused by new resources, thereby avoiding conflicts and maintaining consistency.
 5. **Addition of Resources after Device Reboot**: When new resources are added after a device reboot, the ETAG is set using the algorithm described in the [ETAG Generation Algorithm](#etag-generation-algorithm).
 This ensures proper tracking of changes for the newly added resource and maintains synchronization with the global ETAG.
 6. **Global ETAG Overflow**: In the event that the global ETAG reaches its maximum value and overflows, all resource ETAGs must be reinitialized.
 This prevents potential conflicts and ensures the continued accurate tracking of resource changes.
+7. **Software update**: When a software update occurs, the ETAGs are cleared.
+This prevents potential conflicts and ensures the continued accurate tracking of resource changes.

 ## Efficient Device Twin Synchronization

+In order to monitor resource changes and determine if a resource has been modified on the device, the CoAP gateway utilizes the Entity Tag (ETAG) mechanism.

+For **Batch Observation**, the ETAG is associated with the overall state of resources.
+Prior to initiating resource observation, the CoAP gateway retrieves the latest ETAG for numbers of resource(`N-latest ETAGs`) among all device resources from the Hub Database.
+When initiating the resource observation, the CoAP gateway sends the ETAGs to the device with the query `incChanges`.
+If the received highest ETAG matches the highest ETAG among the device resources, the device responds with a code `VALID`.
+However, if the received ETAG does not match, the device responds with a code `CONTENT` and includes the current ETAG.
+Consequently, when a resource changes, the device sends the updated ETAG back to the CoAP gateway via a notification.
+The CoAP gateway transmits the ETAGs together with the Content by using the `NotifyResourceChanged` method to the resource-aggregate.
+This command is then converted into a `ResourceChanged` event, which is saved in a database and distributed through the event bus.

+The special query to the database efficiently retrieves the N-latest ETAGs from all device resources without loading the complete set of data.
+This optimized query solely focuses on performance and retrieves only the required ETAGs, excluding any additional information.

+The N-latest ETAGs retrieved from the database is configurable in CoAP gateway.
+In the worst-case scenario, the CoAP gateway retrieves N-latest ETAGs from the database, but none of them will be utilized in the batch observation.

 {{< plantuml id="etag-batch-observe" >}}
 @startuml Sequence